 Section 1.
 Membership

 b.
-Librarians with faculty rank, for purposes of determining eligibility to membership, shall be considered as members of the instructional staff with full privileges of the Assembly.
+Librarians, for purposes of determining eligibility to membership, shall be considered as members of the instructional staff with full privileges of the Assembly.

 c.
-Membership of the Assembly shall include the Dean and Director, the Associate Dean, and the Coordinator of the Learning Center.
+Membership of the Assembly shall include the Dean and Director, the Associate Dean, the Assistant Dean and the Coordinators of the Learning Center, the Math Center, and the Writing Center.

 Section 2.
 Functions of the Assembly